Limestone pavements & pastures of Ribblesdale : two day photography workshop

 The days are very long at this time of year so we will start at lunchtime and finish at lunchtime, making the most of dawn and dusk and also allowing some time to look at processing (with Lightroom and Photoshop).

 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 We'll look at using a range of lenses, with opportunity to work on wide angle landscapes and tree studies, more compressed landscapes and studies of flowers and insects with longer focal lengths and macro lenses.

-We'll be based at a comfortable B&B just outside Giggleswick and just off the A65.
+We'll be based at a comfortable pub with rooms in Settle, just a few miles off the A65.

 What time will the workshop start?